-Kelly Snow is a member of CAWC International.
+Kelly Snow She is a member of Chilterns American Women's Club.

 Kelly will begin training to become a secondary school English teacher through a School Direct program which enables individuals to obtain Qualified Teacher Status (QTS) while working and learning in the classroom.